 Stand W2: Henkel

 Henkel is a global leader of brands and technologies organised into three Business Units Home Care, Beauty Care and Adhesive Technologies.
 Founded in 1876, Henkel holds leading market positions both in the consumer and industrial businesses, with brands such as Persil, Schwarzkopf and Loctite.
-Henkel employs 51,000 people globally with sales expected to be over 19 Billion in 2017.
+Henkel employs 53,000 people globally with annual sales of more than 20 Billion in 2017.
 Henkel Ireland Operations & Research Ltd, located in Tallaght, Dublin is a centre of excellence for adhesive technologies.
 New Innovative products are developed in the Dublin R&D centre where there are currently 120 employees, the majority of whom are science & engineering graduates.
 The technology centre is a primary location for Global Acrylics Technology development, with fundamental & applied research.
 The technology centre collaborates with academic research institutes in many areas and as a materials science company it invests in adjacency technologies such as Additive Manufacturing.

 Stand W5: The Irish Centre for High-End Computing (ICHEC)